Control Thy LED

 Two more important pieces of information are used which are represented as graphs.
 The first is the forward current and voltage graph which shows that a voltage of around 1.8 V is enough to forward bias the LED.
 The current rises ohmically after that and at around 3 V, it is reported to draw around 200 mA.
 The second curve is the relative LI vs forward current which shows that the current controls the amount of light output (the straight line stretching up to the “4” mark).

 Given that the LED follows Ohm’s Law, the current should be directly proportional to the voltage and hence we can vary the voltage to control the brightness.
-Well, there is just one small hiccup that the curve of the forward current is so steep that a small increment in voltage will have a larger change in voltage.
+Well, there is just one small hiccup that the curve of the forward current is so steep that a small increment in voltage will have a larger change in current.
 The brightness will be different if you connect a coin cell as opposed to two alkaline batteries.
 Both have a 3 V potential difference but the amount of current supplied by either is different and consequently, the brightness is different.
 Rather than control the voltage, it’s better to control the current passing through the LED directly.

 The Simple Approach

 The easiest thing to do is add a potentiometer in series with the LED.
 Simple!
-Essentially when you vary the resistance, Ohm’s Law kicks in and viola!
+Essentially when you vary the resistance, Ohm’s Law kicks in and voila!
 Variable resistance equals variable current equals variable brightness.

 Here is a simulation of an LED with a variable resistor varying from 100 ohms to 1 kilohm.
 The only problem is that if the resistance of the LED changes or the voltage fluctuates, the result may be devastating.
 This is essentially an open-loop control and there is no feedback from the circuit to the user other than varying brightness.